tytydraco/yessleep/out/In_my_town_of_Brightwood_Pines_murder_was_legal_and_I_wasnt_real_I_finally_found_out_the_horrors_of_the_Redroom_Part_1.md

 “Say it."

-“I… I killed my brother and my father.”
+“I… I killed my brother and my father...
+I don't know... why..."

 The rod was plunged in and out, and it was searing agony, pricking sweat, his body jolting, eyes flickering.
 The light grew brighter in his eyes, thoughts a vivid hurricane.
 I deserve this.
 The words entangled in his mind, choking his tongue.
 I deserve this.
 I deserve this.
 I deserve this.
 “I’m sorry.”
 He spoke out loud, penetrating his own screams.
 Pushing through the fog, Felix screamed into a growing abyss beginning to swallow him up.
 “I’m sorry.
 I’m sorry, I’m sorry, I’m sorry!
 Dad.
 Daniel.
 I don’t know why I… I think there is something… wrong… with me.
 I fucking killed you!”